All our films are available online.

 Observation, participation and self reflection; this is our methodology.
 We like to practice shared anthropology where our ethnographer in not an invisible observer but a humble one.
 A local narrative and inspiration from various artists, philosophers and anthropologists are always used, for the film to be ready.

-We are not a commercial enterprise and our mission is to give you a feel of the India’s holiest city – Kashi.
+We offer day tours and our mission is to give you a sensory experience of India’s holiest city – Kashi.
+More than history, our researchers will tell you about the mythology/philosophy of Kashi.
 Options include: 1) Oldest regions: alleyways and markets, 2) Silk Weavers.
 Price: INR 1000/person.
-Discounts for groups.
-E-mail us at email@example.com
+E-mail us at email@example.com Duration: 2-3 hours

 We are trying to bridge the gap between academicians’ aspirations and reality by assisting academicians, whose focus is on the intangible cultural heritage of India, in conducting and presenting their research in the form of films.
 We charge a nominal fee on a per-day basis for our efforts.

 What we are writing.
 What people are writing about us.

 Women from Johni village in Bihar sing the most beautiful Jevnaar folk song.
 Jevnaar songs sung by women from the bride’s side when the in-laws are sitting for a feast after the wedding.
 Mithila king’s city is crowded, all In-laws have arrived for a feast, The foundation is made of barfi, the pillar is made […]